 The governments should take a proactive role in promoting green innovation through a new green industrial strategy to help the countries secure a comparative advantage in key economic sectors.

 All this requires leadership and coherence at the highest level.
 Moreover, here the destiny of humankind depends very much on the human factor.
 As it is known, the hierarchy of internal values of a person reflects his views on the world structure.
 A person who understands green values focuses on humanism, tolerance, attention to environmental issues.
-At the same time, history knows many examples of selfish authoritarian leaders who are preoccupied only with the personal survival and adhere to the principle: “After me, the Flood!”.
+At the same time, history knows many examples of selfish authoritarian leaders who are preoccupied only with personal survival and adhere to the principle: “After me, the Flood!”.

 Unfortunately, not all countries and world leaders share an understanding of green values.
 That is why President Donald Trump’s decision to withdraw the US from the Paris climate agreement caused a lot of regret in Europe, and certain states of the United States said they would continue their efforts to combat climate change and even without the participation of the White House.